tendermint/spec/rfc/002-nonzero-genesis.md

 restrictive for future development.

 As a first step, allowing the new chain to start from an initial height specified in the genesis file would at least provide monotonically increasing heights.
-Information about the previous chain (ID and last block header) is also included, for informational purposes.
+There was a proposal to include the last block header of the previous chain as well, but since the genesis file is not verified and hashed (only specific fields are) this would not be trustworthy.

-External tooling would be required to map historical heights onto e.g. archive nodes that contain blocks from previous chain version.
+External tooling will be required to map historical heights onto e.g. archive nodes that contain blocks from previous chain version.
 Tendermint will not include any such functionality.

 ## Proposal